JackZhao3925/anime-blog/README.md

 2. Add necessary tests
 3. Update relevant documentation

-## 📄 License

-This project is licensed under [MIT](LICENSE).

-## 📞 Contact

-For questions or suggestions, please contact us through:

-- Submit an Issue
-- Send email to: tomcomtang@gmail.com

 ## 📚 References

 This project is inspired by and uses resources from the following projects: